tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 categories: ["elixir"]
 ---

-Despite being a compiled language, Elixir has provided support for running code in a single file as though it were a scripting language since it's inception.
+Despite being a compiled language, Elixir has provided support for running code in a single file as though it were a scripting language since its inception.
 By using the `.exs` extension, Elixir will compile the file in-memory and run the compiled code.

 ## A Basic Elixir Script

-As a simple example we can create a file, `my_script.exs`, to print something "Hello, World"-like.
+As a simple example, we can create a file, `my_script.exs`, to print something "Hello, World"-like.

 ```elixir
 # my_script.exs